 - The Arts

-- To engage with a wide range of charities supporting a diverse range of challenging circumstances
+- A commitment to doing good for the whole by engaging with a wide range of charities supporting a diverse range of challenging circumstances

 - Open dialogue with other funders, researchers and the charity sector

 - Keeping an open policy to remain flexible responding to the most pressing needs

 - Partnering with other funders and individuals to contribute to longer-term social investment

 - Committed to continuous improvement by reducing the environmental impact of our investments and operations

 The Grocers’ Charity is a member of the ACF (Association of Charitable Foundations).
 The Charity Manager is a Trustee of ACF.

 The Grocers' Charity publishes its annual grant giving data with 360Giving.
 This service helps grantmakers and donors improve their charitable giving.
 Using the 360Giving data requirements, please find an excel spreadsheet on the grants we awarded in a given year below:

 This data is licensed under the Creative Commons Attribution 4.0 International License.
 This means the data is freely accessible to anyone to be used and shared as they wish; with the data being attributed to the Grocers' Charity and that any changes made are indicated publically.